Game engine: Game engines as an industry

-Producers of game engines decide how they allow users to utilize their products.
+Producers of game engines decide how they allow users to use their products.
 Just as gaming is an industry, so are the engines they are built off.
 The major game engines come at varying prices, whether it be in the form of subscription fees or license payments.
-Unity and the Unreal Engine are currently the two most popular choices for game developers.
+Unity and Unreal Engine are currently the two most popular choices for game developers.
 Although the differences among the different game engines blur as they build their own tools on top of them, different game developers may be too used to a system to change, or attracted by the huge benefits of such engines regardless of pay-walls.

+Free and open-source engines such as Godot, have seen a rise in popularity, particularly following the 2023 Unity pricing controversy which drove game developers and studios to seek engines with a permissive license.

 Game middleware

 Applied more broadly, game engines themselves can be described as middleware.
 In video games, however, middleware is often used to refer to subsystems of functionality within a game engine.
 Some game middleware does only one thing, yet does it more convincingly or more efficiently than general purpose middleware.

 The four most-widely used middleware packages that provide subsystems of functionality include RAD Game Tools' Bink, Firelight FMOD, Havok, and Scaleform GFx.
 RAD Game Tools develops Bink for basic video rendering, along with Miles audio, and Granny 3D rendering.
 Firelight FMOD is a low cost robust audio library and toolset.
 Havok provides a robust physics simulation system, along with a suite of animation and behavior applications.
 Scaleform provides GFx for high performance Flash UI and high-quality video playback, and an Input Method Editor (IME) addon for in-game Asian chat support.

 Other middleware is used for performance optimization—for example Simplygon helps to optimize and generate level of detail meshes, and Umbra adds occlusion culling optimizations to 3D graphics.

 Some middleware contains full source code, or is provided an API reference for a compiled binary library.
 Some middleware programs can be licensed either way, usually for a higher fee for full source code.